Filters

 English

 Tritia Yamasaki is a Neurologist in Lexington, Kentucky.
-Dr. Yamasaki has been practicing medicine for over 16 years and is rated as an Experienced provider by MediFind in the treatment of Riboflavin Transporter Deficiency Neuronopathy.
-Her top areas of expertise are Parkinson's Disease, Multiple System Atrophy, Familial Dysautonomia, and Essential Tremor.
+Dr. Yamasaki is rated as an Experienced provider by MediFind in the treatment of Riboflavin Transporter Deficiency Neuronopathy.
+Her top areas of expertise are Parkinson's Disease, Movement Disorders, Multiple System Atrophy, and Familial Dysautonomia.

 Experienced in Riboflavin Transporter Deficiency Neuronopathy